 Bunion surgery cost is comprised of the following:

-Following your discharge from the hospital (on postoperative day 1) you will be required to remain in Israel for 4-5 additional days.
-Unlike other methods of hallux valgus treatment, you can expect unpleasant sensations associated with the procedure to disappear within 3 weeks of your chevron osteotomy.
+You will need to stay in Israel for a further 4-5 days following your discharge from the hospital (on postoperative day 1).
+The technique’s main advantage is that, unlike with other methods of hallux valgus treatment, you can expect any unpleasant sensations to disappear within 3 weeks of your treatment.

-Current approaches allow patients to regain full foot function following osteotomy hallux valgus surgery, without pain or any kind of complications.
-The best result can be achieved if you only put weight on your heel during the first 3 weeks following the procedure.
+Current approaches allow patients to rapidly return to full function, without pain or any kind of complications.
+For best result patients are advised to use a special shoe and bear weight on their heel during the first 3 weeks following the procedure.

-Please note that it is not recommended to operate on both feet at the same time.
-If you require bilateral bunion surgery, it is advised to perform the operations 3 to 6 months apart.
-When it is necessary to operate on both feet at the same time, patients must use a wheelchair during the postoperative period to allow for proper healing.
+Operating on both feet at the same time is not advised.
+In cases of bilateral hallux valgus the operations are usually performed 3-4 months apart.
+When it is necessary to operate on both feet at the same time, patients